 2 suspects dead after author, conservationist shot in Kenya

 Gallmann was shot at her Kenyan ranch and airlifted for treatment after herders invad... .
 British High Commissioner Nic Hailey, left addresses the media, with Laikipia County commissioner Onesmus Musyoki, right, in Nanyuki, Kenya, Monday, April 24, 2017, after the envoy met the security team, a day after renowned ...
-A 600-year-old white oak tree in New Jersey that's believed to be among the oldest in the nation is about to come down.
+NAIROBI, Kenya - Two suspects were killed by security agencies after the shooting of Italian-born author and conservationist Kuki Gallmann, Kenya's Internal Security Minister Joseph Nkaissery said Monday.

 Discussions